jyce2/chem_releases/README.md

 # toxic_releases

-## Acute, toxic releases in NC using SAS/SQL/PROC GMAP
+## Acute, toxic releases in NC using SAS, SQL, and PROC GMAP